zzz0906/LeetCode/README.md

 ..?
 What is wrong with leetcode.

 Yes, I write a sieve.
 But I use a bool array to represent whether a number is sieved or not.
 AC!
 And faster than 84%!

+## 205. Isomorphic Strings

+Record the each char position and compare each char's position is equal to the other string.

+AC faster > 5%...

+Easy just summarizing the number of existing numbers...